Oregon Board Info

 Director, Member Services

-Kathleen is a clinical outpatient dietitian at Providence Hospital in Portland where I work with a wide variety of conditions.
+Kathleen is a clinical outpatient dietitian at Providence Hospital in Portland where she works with a wide variety of conditions.
 She recently completed her Master’s in Food Systems and Society at OHSU.
 She is passionate about understanding how gender inequity impacts health and the role of dietitians, and feels strongly that dietitians can be a crucial part of addressing social justice issues.
 Kathleen enjoys reading, writing, hiking, watching sunsets, and making delicious food.

 Kate Spurgin,